bilge-karaca/Churn_Prediction/README.md

 # Churn_Prediction

-This project’s goal is to predict churning customers in the 6 upcoming months.

-I use a real-world transactional dataset.
+This project’s goal is to predict churning customers in the 6 upcoming months, using a real-world transactional dataset.

 The scope of the project covers
 - an intensive **preprocessing** and **transformation** phase on the raw dataset,